skobba/skobba.github.io_bak/docs/Prosjektledelse/QualityManagement/README.md

 # Quality management

+## Management processes
+### Quality planning
+...

+### Quality control
+Quality control (QC) refers to the techniques that are used to ensure quality standards are maintained when a problem is identified.
+Quality assurance (QA) is a review process.
+QA uses testing and feedback to help project managers evaluate whether a project is moving towards delivering a high-quality service or product.

+### Quality standards
+...

+### Quality assurance
+...

 ## Effective Evauation Questions
 *An evaluation wuestion is a key question about the outcomes, impact, and/or effectiveness of your project, or a key aspect of your project*